petersn/tinysr/README.md

 **TinySR** is a light weight small-vocabulary speaker-independent speech recognizer written in portable C.
 The entire library fits in a single pair of files, `tinysr.c` and `tinysr.h`.
 You can either statically link, dynamically link, or directly include the pair of files in your project, as TinySR is entirely public domain.
-Absolutely no external libraries are used.
+No special libraries are used or dependencies required; everything is here.

 Currently the recognition pipeline looks like:
 * Generic audio processing (reconfigurable AGC + resampling filter, bringing input to 16 kHz)